amindmobile/Blacklister/readme.md

 * And I will make it so that you can add such links simply when you run the script, without forcing you to edit the configuration file.

+At the moment:
-At the moment, the script already allows you to get a ready-made set of rules for the Mikrotik firewall: BOGON and DROP.
+* The script already allows you to get a ready-made set of rules for the Mikrotik firewall: BOGON and DROP.
 (Just wait for instructions how to add links.)
+* The script understands links to .zip archive format and 'cidr' file format in it.